-Arrowleaf Clover Yuchi (Trifolium Vesiculosum) - Yuchi arrowleaf clover is a legume can be used for grazing, hay, haylage, or greenchop, but it is most commonly grown for grazing.
+Arrowleaf Clover (Trifolium Vesiculosum) - Zulu arrowleaf clover is a legume can be used for grazing, hay, haylage, or greenchop, but it is most commonly grown for grazing.
 A good clover seed stand often produces 1 1/2 to over 2 tons of dry forage per acre, which is equal to or better than other annual clovers commonly grown in the United States.
 Arrowleaf clover can grow up to four feet tall if not grazed.

 Arrowleaf clover is a productive and drought tolerant winter annual legume that originated in the Mediterranean region.
 It is widely adapted from southern Tennessee to the Florida panhandle and from east Texas to the Carolinas.
 It can also be grown in humid areas in Washington, Oregon, and northern California from bulk clover seeds.
 Forage produced by this clover is not liked by horses, but it is relished by cattle, deer, and most other grazing animals.